 Why a person feels male when biologically female, or vice versa, is still unclear.
 But scientists are working to solve the puzzle

 Few questions in science are as fraught as those around gender.
-At worst, the politics deters researchers and funders, and leaves people needed to take part in studies feeling wary.
+At worst, politics deter researchers and funders and leaves people needed to take part in studies feeling wary.
 As a result, most of the answers science has provided are on the less contentious basics: how girls are born girls, and boys are born boys.
-Why a person feels male when they are biologically female, or the other way around, for now remains uncertain.
+Why a person feels male when they are biologically female, or the other way around, for now, remains uncertain.

 “This is the key question at the moment,” says Qazi Rahman, a lead investigator into LGBT mental health at King’s College London.
 “We know much more about how nature shapes sexual orientation, and my view of the science is that nurture does very little, if any, shaping of sexual orientation.
 We know next to nothing about how people come to feel transgender.”

 Embryos start to become male or female at about six to eight weeks.
 At that time, those with an active gene called SRY, most often found on the Y chromosome, start to produce the male sex hormone, testosterone.
 Without the flood of the hormone, embryos remain female.
 With testosterone, masculinisation begins.
 It is the fork in the road that shapes a person’s anatomy and physiology, and potentially their behaviour.